Irate youths disrupt APC rally in Funtua - Nigeria Today

 Sen. Abu Ibrahim (APC Katsina south) and Alhaji Amiru Tukur (APC Katsina), member representing Bakori/Danja Federal constituency narrowly escaped mob action at a political event organised by Katsina state chapter of All Progressives Congress (APC) on Saturday in Funtua.

-The News Agency of Nigeria (NAN) reports that it took combined teams of security personnel to rescue notable politicians including the governors’ entourage.
+It took combined teams of security personnel to rescue notable politicians including the governors’ entourage .

 Some vehicles in the entourage of the governor were smashed by irate youths while tear-gas was used to disperse the crowds by the security personnel.